pndang/pndang.github.io/index.md

 From the San Francisco Bay Area, born and raised in Vietnam 🇻🇳

-I am a 3rd-year student studying [Data Science](https://datascience.ucsd.edu/) and [Real Estate](https://usp.ucsd.edu/) at [University of California San Diego](https://www.ucsd.edu).

-My immigrant, first-generation student background, coupled with my commitment to swimming and water polo, gave me a strong work ethic, interpersonal skills, and leadership potential.
-In pursuing my double major, I seek to utilize the power of data to improve our world and expand my knowledge of the world through the lens of housing security, sustainability, urban development, and equitability.
-In integrating our living, working, and learning spaces with the natural environment, my goal is to find a nexus between technology and urban design to accelerate innovation for urban planning in making prosperous, attractive, safe, livable, sustainable, and affordable urban spaces.
+I am a 3rd-year student studying [Data Science](https://datascience.ucsd.edu/) and [Real Estate](https://usp.ucsd.edu/), with a planned minor in urban studies and planning at [University of California San Diego](https://www.ucsd.edu).
+My goal is to find a nexus between technology and urban design to accelerate innovation for urban planning in making prosperous, attractive, safe, livable, affordable, and climate-resilient urban spaces.

 ## Focuses and Interests